department-of-veterans-affairs/va.gov-team/teams/vsp/teams/design-system/designsystem-prod-outline.md

 ### Key Performance Indicators (KPIs)

+* Indentify current usage of design system components
+* Indentify current usage of reusable code from form library
-* Increased usage of components in the Design System
+* Increase adoption of components in the Design System
-* Increased usage of form patterns in the Design System
+* Increase adoption of form patterns in the Design System
-* Number of improvements to the existing Design System (new components, sketch library templates and form patterns)
-* Reduced support related to Design System
+* Reduce support related to Design System

 #### Baseline KPI Values